Unitary calculus: model Categories and convergence: Polynomial Functors and the Taylor Tower

 yields the cellular requirement.
 These two descriptions agree since both localisation techniques do not alter the cofibrations and a $T_n$-equivalence in the sense of \cite{BF78, Bo01} is precisely a $\mathcal{S}_n$-local equivalence in the sense of \cite[Definition 3.1.4]{Hi03}. \end{proof}

 Polynomial functors share many properties with polynomial functions.
 One such property is that an $n$-polynomial functor is $(n+1)$-polynomial.

-\begin{prop} If a functor $F$ is $n$-polynomial, then it is $(n+1)$-polynomial. \end{prop} \begin{proof} This is the unitary version of \cite[Proposition 5.4]{We95}.
+\begin{prop} Let $n$ be a non-negative integer.
+If a functor $F$ is $n$-polynomial, then it is $(n+1)$-polynomial. \end{prop} \begin{proof} This is the unitary version of \cite[Proposition 5.4]{We95}.
 The properties of real vector bundles used by Weiss transfer to complex vector bundles, and hence so does the result. \end{proof}

 We will return to further properties of $n$-polynomial functors once we have introduced the notion of the derivative of a functor.